SankThomas/learnerspree/README.md

-# About Eduketa (Still in development)
+# About Learner (Still in development)

-Eduketa (Educator) is a platform built in ReactJs whose intent is to create a place for beginners in code to learn, practice, and build out small projects in their steps to becoming advanced programers.
+Learner is a platform built in ReactJs whose intent is to create a place for beginners in code to learn, practice, and build out small projects in their steps to becoming advanced programers.

 Currently, as the platform is just starting out, we only have a few courses ready.
 More will be added with time.